Prioritize Your Search for College Scholarships

 - Academic: These scholarships reward strong academic performance, typically based on GPA, standardized test scores (ACT, SAT), and overall class rank.
 The National Merit Scholarship Program is well-known, but other options exist.

 - Athletic: Standout athletes can earn scholarships covering tuition, room, and board for multiple years.
-Opportunities range from popular sports like football, basketball, and field hockey to lesser-known ones including lacrosse, archery, fencing, and even table tennis.
+Opportunities range from popular sports like football, basketball, and field hockey to lesser-known ones, including lacrosse, archery, fencing, and table tennis.

 - Community involvement: Showcasing your commitment to civic causes can lead to scholarships.
-Volunteer experience, involvement in local or global issues like economic equality, diversity, or the environment can increase your eligibility for aid.
+Volunteer experience and involvement in local or global issues like economic equality, diversity, or the environment can increase your aid eligibility.

 - Demographic: Many scholarships cater to specific groups like first-generation college students or women.
 Study.com offers excellent scholarships for a range of diverse students.